paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 [Design Documentation for the Federal Government](http://styleguide.bundesregierung.de/){hreflang="de-DE"} (in German)

-{% include 'figure' with '/images/2009/09/government_identity/germany.png'
+{% render 'figure' with '/images/2009/09/government_identity/germany.png'
   caption: '**Logos used by the German Federal Government:** One single (and scalable) identity system is used across all federal ministries and agencies.
 Shown here are logos for the Federal Goverment, the Federal Ministry of Education and Research, the Federal Supervisory Authority for Air Navigation Services and the Federal Archives.'
 %}